braver/programmingfonts/blog.md

 > "The Latin Modern fonts are derived from the famous Computer Modern fonts designed by Donald E. Knuth and described in Volume E of his Computers & Typesetting series."
 [...](http://www.gust.org.pl/gust/projects/e-foundry/latin-modern)

+This font has been developed by the Polish TeX Users Group (GUST).
+It supports both diacritical and mathematical characters.
+If you really need extended math support there's even an Latin Modern Math font to help you out.
+It features subtle serifs, great coverage (734 glyphs), and wonderful light and italic styles.

+2002, latex, serif

 By **Bogusław Jackowski, Janusz M. Nowacki** (2002) *Alias: latin-modern - License: GUST Font License* http://www.gust.org.pl/gust/projects/e-foundry/latin-modern http://www.fontsquirrel.com/fonts/Latin-Modern-Mono

 # Lekton

-"Lekton has been designed at ISIA Urbino, Italy, and is inspired by some of the typefaces used on the Olivetti typewriters."
+> "Lekton has been designed at ISIA Urbino, Italy, and is inspired by some of the typefaces used on the Olivetti typewriters."
 [...](http://www.google.com/fonts/specimen/Lekton)

 By **Accademia di Belle Arti di Urbino** (2008)